Searching for a boxing coach near you is simple. Finding one who is actually qualified is harder than it should be.

 Honour and Glory Boxing Club is based at 122 Broad Walk, Kidbrooke, SE3 8ND.
 We train members from across Greenwich, Blackheath, Eltham, Woolwich, and the rest of South East London.
 Kidbrooke station is 10 minutes walk away.
 There is free parking on site.

-Our head coach holds a British Boxing Board of Control trainer's licence, the same qualification required to work professional boxing corners.
+Our head coach holds a British Boxing Board of Control trainer licence, the same qualification required to work professional boxing corners.
 Every coach is DBS checked, ABA affiliated, and first aid certified.
 The club is also affiliated with London ABA.

 The qualifications question in practice